Chart Color Schemes

 Educational achievement in Mollymook Beach places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-A significant portion of the population is actively engaged in formal education, with 22.6% pursuing it.
-This includes 9.4% in primary education, 5.9% in secondary education, and 2.6% in tertiary education.
+A total of 22.6% of the population is actively pursuing education, including 9.4% in primary, 5.9% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education